Gyoshi/PhoA-AutoSplitter/README.md

 - Miscellaneous Flags
 - Locations

+Also calculates in-game time, which does not include
+- Time spent loading
+- Time spent paused in the options or inventory menus

 Feel free to @Gyoshi on the Discord [Phoenotopia Fan Server](https://discord.gg/Swd6zcTCQZ) for whatever

 ## Known Issues